opentaps/open-climate-investing/book/New-Asset-Classes.md

 Markets like these are made for arbitrage.
 With all these markets big and small, who could resist trying to choose the right market for your carbon assets, or even transferring credits from one to another?
 There is at least one nice arbitrage between Renewable Energy Certificates (REC's) and carbon markets (shhhh...)
 The [California Low Carbon Fuel Standard](https://ww2.arb.ca.gov/our-work/programs/low-carbon-fuel-standard) allows using REC's to claim that your electric vehicles were charged with renewable energy, so that you could earn a carbon credit versus standard transportation fuels.
 With prices as high as $200 per ton, this might be the most expensive carbon market in the world.
 All you need is a transportation fleet, and some EV chargers.
 More opportunities may be coming as carbon markets get more linked: For example, the voluntary carbon offsets certifiers have been working with government regulators to have their projects be accepted into compliance schemes.
 Government regulators may also see voluntary offsets and industry consortia as a way to meet climate goals.
 [Sweden's acceptance of carbon offsets from the Gold Standard](https://www.goldstandard.org/blog-item/gold-standard-and-swedish-energy-agency-partner-ensure-integrity-international-cooperation) and [potential EU legislation](https://ec.europa.eu/info/sites/default/files/notification-carbon-offsetting-and-reduction-scheme-international-aviation-corsia_en.pdf) requiring member airlines to comply with CORSIA may well be harbingers of what's to come.

-But there is a lot more we can and must do, for our portfolios and for climate.
+Considering how small these markets are, though, this is just small potatoes.
+We need to think bigger.
+We need to move the prices of carbon credits up to where they would have a real impact on climate--and meaningful returns.

-For carbon credits to be real assets, they must behave like real assets.
+That means carbon credits must become true assets.
+Which means they must behave like assets.
 There must be a difference between performing and non-performing carbon assets, just like there is a difference between performing and non-performing loans and real estate.
 There must be objective criteria of what constitutes a performing carbon credit, and there must be a financial loss when a carbon credit becomes non-performing.

 This is simply not the case today.
 Companies buy carbon credits to meet compliance goals or put on their websites.
 They pat themselves for being environmentally responsible.
 If the projects turn out to be bad, well, it's not their problem.
 In fact, as much as possible, everybody tries to keep their offsets a secret so they couldn't be blamed for buying bad offsets.
 As a result, there's virtually _no_ transparency in the carbon markets.
 This is a real email exchange I had: